Blake-De/smiles-vae/README.md

 # smiles-vae
-Variational Autoencoder for generating molecular SMILES strings using PyTorch.
+This project implements a Variational Autoencoder (VAE) using PyTorch and generates molecular SMILES strings.
+It was developed as part of a ML course assignment, but demonstrates real-world generative modeling skills.